hashicorp/setup-terraform/README.md

     terraform_wrapper: false
 ```

-Subsequent steps can access outputs when the wrapper is installed.
+Subsequent steps can access outputs when the wrapper script is installed.

 ```yaml